Localizing a Glossary

 Preventing Glossary Term Translations Edits

-Once you have translated a glossary term in one or more target languages you might want to protect that translation from future edits.
-To lock a glossary translation you may use the special tag "locked".
+Once you have translated a glossary term in one or more target languages, you might want to protect that translation from future edits.
+You may use the special tag "locked" to lock a glossary translation.
 When you tag a string with locked, the translator can't make edits to translations in the translation box.
-The special tag "locked" applies for all target languages.
+The special tag "locked" applies to all target languages.

 Reviewing Glossary Term Translations